 Every project is different.
 Every client is different.
 Every house is different.
 Every budget is different.

-Good solutions share one thing in common – good design.
+Great solutions share one thing in common – excellent design.
 Clear thinking.
-The tenacity to work to solve the problem until the solution looks so easy that it couldn’t be any other way.
-It’s simple.
+A solution that works so well that it looks completely obvious.
+A solution that looks simple.
 But it’s not.

-Every homeowner has a different need, different family, different concerns.
-We believe it’s important to listen to those issues and find a solution that addresses them.
+Each homeowner had different needs, wants, desires and concerns.
+We believe it’s important to listen, and find a solution that successfully addresses all of them.

-Every budget is different.
-Someone once told me that “the most expensive house you can build is the wrong house”.
-Most people don’t build a lot of houses in their lifetimes, and we want to make sure that, whatever your budget, you don’t build the wrong house.
+Budgets are wide ranging.
+A builder once told me, “the most expensive house you can build is the wrong house”.
+Most people don’t build a lot of houses in their lifetimes, and we want to make sure that, whatever your budget, you build the best house.

 That’s what makes this fun.
 It’s different, every day.

 So, why work with us?
 We like solving those problems, collaboratively.
 We like to solve them collaboratively – we collaborate with owners to find the best solution for them.
 We collaborate with the builder to develop the best building we can – they bring our solutions to life.
 We don’t drop the drawings with the builder and disappear; we are on site, with the builder, making sure it comes out the way we all want.

 We design spectacular custom homes.
 The common thread is a solution which seems effortless and simple, like there couldn’t be any other solution.